tpximpact/OpenReferralApi/Docs/Validator.md

     - The endpoint to test
     - The schema that the response should be validated against
     - If the endpoint needs to be tested for pagination
-    - If an id of the returned items needs to be saved for testing another endpoint and the key that it should be saved under
-    - If an id is needed for the request and the key that it can be found under
+    - If an id is needed for the request and the endpoint it can be retrieved from